-How Weather on Wheels Works
+How It Works

-Updated icons displaying more weather conditions
+- Updated icons displaying more weather conditions

-A pull-down legend describing the weather icons
+- Pull-down legend describing the weather icons